worflor/woflo-petsplus-mod/docs/features/natures.md

 # Natures: The Origin Story

-A nature is the unchangeable core of your pet's personality, the origin story that defines its foundational-vibe.
-It is an imprint left by the circumstances of their birth or taming, a permanent set of quirks and tendencies that makes your pet unique.
-While their [Role](roles.md) is their chosen profession, their Nature is the bedrock of who they are.

-There are two paths through which a pet can gain a nature: being tamed from the wild or being bred under specific conditions.
+A nature is the steady core of your pet’s personality—the mark left by how they entered your world.
+Roles decide what a pet does; nature sets how it feels while doing it.
+Pets gain their nature in one of two ways: taming them in the wild or raising them through a planned birth.

 ## Wild Natures: The Call of the Wild

-A pet tamed in the wild receives a nature that reflects the environment where it grew up.
-These natures are a product of survival, shaped by the climate of their home biome.

-*   **Frisky:** Found in cold climates.
-These pets are quick, alert, and adapted to the challenges of frozen landscapes.
-*   **Feral:** Found in temperate climates.
-Balanced and resourceful, these are the quintessential survivors.
-*   **Fierce:** Found in hot climates.
-Resilient and aggressive, these pets are forged by the heat of deserts and savannas.
+Taming a stray locks in whatever vibe the biome taught it.

+* **Frisky:** Cold homes breed quick, alert partners.
+* **Feral:** Temperate lands raise balanced survivors.
+* **Fierce:** Hot climates forge pets with heat-hardened grit.

 ## Born Natures: A Product of Circumstance

-A pet born through breeding has the potential for a much wider, more mystical range of natures.
-These are not random.
-They are a direct result of the specific conditions at the moment of their birth.
-This is where you, as a caretaker, can influence destiny.

-Creating the right environment for a specific nature requires planning and effort.
-The world itself imprints upon the newborn.

-*   Want a **Radiant** pet?
-Ensure it is born under the clear light of day.
+Breeding lets you script stranger stories.
+The room, the weather, even who’s watching can tip the scales toward a specific nature.

+* **Radiant:** Deliver under bright daylight.
-*   Seeking a **Lunaris** pet?
-Plan the birth for the deep of night.
-The phase of the moon will even grant it a secret astrological sign, a deeper layer of personality.
+* **Lunaris:** Time the birth for the deep of night—moon phase included.
-*   A **Tempest** nature requires the child to be born during a raging storm.
-*   A **Hearth** nature can only be achieved indoors, surrounded by cozy materials.
-*   An **Infernal** nature can only be forged in the oppressive heat of the Nether.
+* **Tempest:** Wait for a thunderstorm.
+* **Hearth:** Keep it indoors among cozy blocks.
+* **Infernal:** Brave the Nether’s heat.
-*   Seeking an **Abstract** pet?
-Braid the parents into a 1×1×1, perfectly sealed pocket with zero light—the nature can spark on its own, but each Unnatural parent you bring to the ritual surges the odds.
+* **Abstract:** Seal both parents in a pitch-black 1×1×1 pocket.
+The nature can appear on any bloodline, but each Unnatural parent you bring multiplies the odds.

-There are over a dozen of these special, born natures to discover.
-Each requires a unique set of environmental conditions related to location, weather, time of day, or even the social situation of the birth.
-Experiment with different setups to see what origin stories you can create.
+There are many more rituals to uncover.
+Play with location, weather, time, and company to see which story sticks.

 ## What Natures Do

-A nature provides subtle shifts to a pet's stats and emotional tendencies.
-A Fierce pet might be quicker to anger, while a Frisky one might be more playful.
-These are not massive gameplay buffs but personality quirks that make each pet feel like an individual.
-Even two pets with the same nature will have slight variations, ensuring no two companions are ever truly identical.

-If you wish to know more about your pet's specific personality, you can craft and use the Pet Compendium to see its nature.
+Natures nudge stats and emotions without rewriting your pet.
+A Fierce companion may flare up faster; a Frisky one stays playful.
+Even pets who share a nature land on slightly different numbers, so every partner keeps a personal spark.

+Craft the Pet Compendium when you want the full readout.